 - Do not post content that is not your original work, or infringes the copyright of any third party.

 - No advertising, direct marketing, or solicitation!
 To advertise to our audience contact firstname.lastname@example.org

 - Don’t spread rumours, unsubstantiated information or unsourced news.
 Any news event posted should include a source that corroborates it.

 How bans work

 You could get a warning or a ban (ranging from 5 minutes to 1 month) if you break the rules listed above.

 The moderator picks the appropriate response based on the violation and previous ban history.
 Warnings or short bans are typically issued for first-time or small violations.
 Each consecutive violation will likely result in a longer ban period, until it reaches 1 week and then 1 month.
 These two measures are required to be taken before a user is banned permanently.
-Duplicate accounts and accounts used for spamming and malware are an exception - they are permanently banned right away.
+There are 4 exceptions where an account will get permanently banned right away: